Tax on cash withdrawal: Pakistan - Tax on Cash Withdrawals

-In budget 2014-15 withholding tax rate was proposed to be increased further 0.2%, thereby making it a total of 0.5% per transaction for transactions above Rs.50,000.
+Karachi residents have contributed Rs 10 billion to the FBR's tax revenue in the past ten months through a new tax on bank cash withdrawals.

 India - Banking Transaction Tax (BTT)

 From 2005 to 2008, the UPA led government of India imposed tax on withdrawals of more than Rs 50,000.00 from current accounts for detection of unaccounted money in the absence of alternative methods.
 This tax was applicable only on cash and not on payment by cheques.
 Jaswant Singh, a former BJP leader criticized this taxation stating this could cause inconvenience to people.
 This criticism was rejected by the then finance minister P Chidambaram, who later passed the bill to withdraw this form of taxation in 2009.

 During 2014 elections, BJP while preparing the vision document named India Vision 2025, under the helmsmanship of former party President Nitin Gadkari stated they were looking forward to bring tax reforms.
 Economic think-tank Arthakranti during 2014 recommended the BJP led government to abolish the present taxation mechanism (income tax) and replace it with the Banking Transaction Tax (BTT) thereby charging a 2-4% of transaction tax on every form of transaction including electronic and cheque payments.
 Economic times criticized BTT stating it was "regressive and iniquitous" and it "could push India further back" citing reasons of a parallel economy where the poor and the rich will have to pay the equivalent amount of taxes.

 Section 194N under Income Tax Act, 1961 was introduced by the Indian Government in Union budget 2019–2020.
 It was enforced in the same financial year but later amendments were made and clarifications regarding this provision were made by CBDT (central board of direct taxes).
 This new law on TDS on cash withdrawal has come into effect from July 1, 2020.

 As per the provisions of section 194N of Income Tax Act, if a person withdraws more than 1 Crore from the specific payers, then the payers will deduct TDS on such transaction and deposit it.